rishavchakra/rishavc/README.md

 # Rishav Chakravarty's personal website: [rishavc.me](http://rishavc.me)

+## General
+Try hovering over random elements!
+I tried to make the website as gooey and reactive as possible and feasible.

 ## Code
 Check out my [Github page](https://github.com/rishavchakra) to see some of my work!
 It's currently a little sparse, but I plan to keep it better updated with my projects in the future.